It's OK If You Don't Want To Have Sex With Your Partner Right Now

 "Asking for a break from sex may be difficult for your partner," Marin says.
 "But there are still plenty of reasons you may want to ask for a break, even though you know it may be difficult.
 And there are reasons your partner would say 'yes' to taking a break, even though it may be difficult."

 What to do when you don't want sex with your partner.

 1. Tell your partner directly how you're feeling about sex.

 If you know you've just not been feeling the heat these days (or have just been having a lot of awkward brushes with your partner in the bedroom lately), it's important to take some time to pause and communicate with your partner about what's going on in your head and heart.
 This desire discrepancy is not a you-vs.-them problem; the two of you are on the same side, the same team, facing this shared challenge together.

 "Tell your partner you'd like to talk about something important," Marin explains.
 "Then work together to create the time and space for that conversation to happen.
 In the moment, make sure you both feel calm and open.
 Remind your partner that you love them, and that you have their best interests in mind, both individually and as a couple.
 Tell your partner why you'd like to take a break and the positive impact that you think it will have on your relationship overall."

-But in the interim, there's absolutely nothing wrong with you for asking to push the pause button.
+In the interim, just remember there's absolutely nothing wrong with you for asking to push the pause button on your sex life.
 There's also no rush for you to change anything right away.
 If you need a breather, then create that space for yourself.
 Breathe.